Factbox: Political parties, groups in post-Mubarak Egypt

-Egypt starts voting on Monday in its first parliamentary election since President Hosni Mubarak was toppled in February, with more than 50 registered political parties.
+Egypt voted on Monday in its first parliamentary election since President Hosni Mubarak was toppled in February, with more than 50 registered political parties.

 Details on the most influential parties and groups follow: